-Two things our research told us about Japan; Wifi access hadn’t been common for other travelers in the past and the cell network is one of the most advanced in the world.
+Two things our research told us about Japan: Wi-fi access hadn’t been common for other travelers in the past, and the cell network is one of the most advanced in the world.

-Pickup can be arranged for the airports or major hotels when one arrives in the country, and returning is as simple as dropping it off at an airport office or in the post.
+Pickup can be arranged at the airports or major hotels for when you arrive in the country, with returns handled by simply dropping it off at an airport office or putting in the post.
 Prices vary significantly.

-We decided to work with Rentafone Japan because they offered a broadband device at the best pricing for the length of our trip.
+We decided to go with Rentafone Japan because they offered a broadband device at the best pricing for the length of our trip.
 Unless your employer is picking up the tab, it does pay to do your research.
 Most of the companies offered unlimited data usage.

 A package was waiting at the Narita terminal 1, 4th floor post office.
 A quick flash of the passport and we had the URoad-SS10 in our hands.
 Rentafone provided the MiFi device, a charger, easy to follow instructions, a padded travel case, some plastic bags to help protect the device, and a return post-paid envelope.

 The URoad-SS10 performed well for us.
 We used an iPad and MacBook Air, and speeds were what we’d expect from broadband.
 Regular surfing with a background audio stream and some HD video streaming have been no problem in our apartments in Tokyo and Kyoto.

 For some quick fact checking and location assistance while out in the cities, the Rentafone hotspot worked well with the iPad.
 It’s very portable at 86 grams, and claims a 9-hour continuous usage battery life.
 There’s no real need to worry about nursing usage to preserve battery life.

 Because it connects via cell technology, the usual issues are to be expected.
 It wasn’t so good on the Shinkansen trains while speeding through tunnels or deep valleys.
 Likewise, there wasn’t much connection while deep inside a concrete building, or in very rural areas with spotty cell service.